Enterprise-CMCS/macpro-mdct-mcr/services/database/README.md

 The following variables determine key aspects of the expected outcome.

+`TABLE_SUFFIX` - Which table to make updates to.
+Table names are comprised of the environment prefix (main, val, production) and the table name suffix (mcpar-reports, banners)

 `UPDATE_ARCHIVED` - Whether or not to update database records that have been archived by an admin

 `UPDATE_SUBMITTED` - Whether or not to update database records that have been submitted (marked as finished) by the state users